ryanhouston/ryanjhouston.com/brewing/_posts/2011-10-10-robust-porter.markdown

 ## Brew Day Notes

 ### Grist
-Had to sub in some pilsner because I ran out of normal 2-row.
-Still have about 25lbs of pilsner left ot use up.
+Had to sub in some pilsner malt because I ran out of normal 2-row.
+Still have about 25lbs of pilsner left to use up.

 ### Mash
 Single Step, Double Batch Sparge